 7. Summarise: 5 minutes.
 In the Synopsis pane write a summary of what is in that section of text so far, update the Label and Status, check the word count and update a running total, while mentally patting self on the back.

-8. Stop Flight mode on iPhone and Apple Watch (1 minute)
+8. Stop Flight mode on phone (1 minute)

 9. Turn off the heating in the study (1 minute)